TDAkory/RustLearn/Basics/03_ownership.md

 The reason is that types such as integers that have a known size at compile time are stored entirely on the stack, so copies of the actual values are quick to make.

-Rust has a special annotation called the `Copy trait` that we can place on types like integers that are stored on the stack
+Rust has a special annotation called the `Copy trait` that we can place on types like integers that are stored on the stack.

 ### Ownership & Functions